Knee joint replacement

 Some people need a short stay in a rehabilitation center after they leave the hospital and before they go home.
 At a rehabilitation center, you will learn how to safely do your daily activities on your own.

-American Academy of Orthopedic Surgeons (AAOS).
-Treatment of osteoarthritis of the knee: Evidence-based guideline 2nd edition (summary).
-Rosemont, IL.
-Updated May 18, 2013.
+American Academy of Orthopedic Surgeons (AAOS) website.
+Treatment of osteoarthritis of the knee: evidence-based guideline 2nd edition.